Lowry scores 24 points, Raptors beat Cavaliers 117-97

+TORONTO (AP) — Kyle Lowry kept injury-ravaged Toronto rolling along by finishing off 2019 with another 20-point performance.

-TORONTO (AP) — Kyle Lowry scored 24 points, Terence Davis matched his career high with 19 and the Toronto Raptors finished 2019 on a winning note by beating the Cleveland Cavaliers 117-97 on Tuesday night.
+Lowry scored 24 points, Terence Davis matched his career high with 19 and the Raptors beat the Cleveland Cavaliers 117-97 on Tuesday night.

 Serge Ibaka had 20 points and 10 rebounds and Rondae Hollis-Jefferson scored 14 points in his first start with Toronto as the Raptors recorded their fifth straight home win over the Cavaliers.

+Sexton said the Raptors seemed intent on wiping away the memories of Sunday’s defeat.

+“They had a chip on their shoulder,” Sexton said.
+“They wanted to pretty much just beat us.
+You could tell from the very start of the game that they had a different type of energy.”

-OG Anunoby and Fred VanVleet each scored 12 points in the Raptors’ second 20-point win over Cleveland this season.
+OG Anunoby and VanVleet each scored 12 points in the Raptors’ second 20-point win over Cleveland this season.
 The Cavaliers lost 133-113 at Toronto on Dec.
 16.

 Toronto had lost three of four, but won for the 14th time in 19 home games.
 The Raptors went 9-7 in December, their busiest month of the season.